 Vitamin D is essential for the healthy functioning of the immune system as it helps the body to produce antibodies.
-Low levels of this vitamin (which we cannot produce in any other way but sun exposure).
-Even better, combine two good things: walk briskly for 10-15 minutes in the sun, without sunblock on, and your immune system will be doubly happy.
+Low levels of this vitamin (which we cannot produce in any other way but sun exposure) are truly detrimental to overall health.
+Even better, you can combine two good things: walk briskly for 10-15 minutes in the sun, without sunblock on, and your immune system will be doubly happy: Exercise + Vitamin D.

 Dietary and lifestyle tweaks such as the ones mentioned in this post are not going to save you from getting the virus if you are exposed to it.
 However, if you get it and if your immune system is in top shape, the duration and severity of the illness could be much shorter and lesser.
 Following the steps above will help your body reduce and eliminate the harmful toxins from your body.
 You will be getting essential nutrients, vitamins, and minerals to boost your body’s natural defense mechanisms.